 - Transport to and from Hospital, Doctors and Dentist

-- Big Screen Sky TV and TV Rooms
+- Big Screen and TV Rooms with Bulgarian and Romanian TV channels.

-We also arrange to provide the subscribers to our Additional Facilities Membership the following benefits and facilities to enhance your stay with us.
+We also offer an Additional Facilities Membership which provides the following benefits and facilities to enhance your stay with us.

 - Minimum 20% discount on products sold at our onsite Shop, Bar and Canteen.